sekai-soft/guide-nitter-self-hosting/docs/server.md

 Fill in the `.env` file by writing `<ENVIRONMENT_VARIABLE_NAME>=<ENVIRONMENT_VARIABLE_VALUE>`, e.g. `INSTANCE_RSS_PASSWORD=123`

-If you are hosting the Nitter instance on the public Internet, e.g. a public VPS server, you may want to protect it with credentials to prevent malicious scrapers
+If you are hosting the Nitter instance on the public Internet, e.g. a public VPS server, you may want to protect it with credentials to prevent malicious scrapers.
+Continue to "Fill in instance credentials" section.

-Otherwise, you can skip the rest of the section and go to "3.
-Provide Twitter credentials", but

-* Change the line `"0.0.0.0:8080:8081"` to `"0.0.0.0:8080:8080"`
-* Add environment variable `DISABLE_NGINX=1`
+If you are not hosting the Nitter instance on the public Internet and don't care about protecting against malicious scrapers, continue to "Disable instance protection" section

 ### Fill in instance credentials